 There are many different strategies and tools on the market today for the recruitment process and some can be more effective than others when it comes to mitigating bias in the interview process.
 Some of the most popular interviewing technologies today include video interviews and phone interviews.
 Both of these interviewing options can be offered either synchronously or asynchronously.
 If you are looking to create a more effective and efficient interview system that promotes talent over biases, opting for an asynchronous interview system can be a good idea.
 This is because an asynchronous interview, or on-demand interview, allows you to record candidate responses and listen to or view them back-to-back like a playlist.
 This allows you to easily compare candidate responses and easily highlight the most qualified candidates more quickly.

-When it comes to bias mitigation strategies, opting for an on-demand or one-way interview that is done over the phone can be a better solution than one that is done with video.
+When it comes to bias mitigation strategies, opting for an on-demand or virtual interview that is done over the phone can be a better solution than one that is done with video.
 This is because the interviewer is unable to see the candidate when they are giving answers over the phone and is therefore unable to base their decisions on biases about the candidate’s appearance, surroundings, or anything like that.
 Another reason for this is that many video software solutions have been shown to use algorithmic biases or otherwise perpetuate these biases rather than mitigate them.
 Now, you may be wondering “what is algorithmic bias in AI?”
 To put it simply, this bias is what certain software systems — such as visual recognition software — fail to properly distinguish people.
 For example, with many facial recognition software options, there is a much higher margin for error when it comes to identifying women of color than it does light-skinned males.
 On-demand phone interview software, on the other hand, does not have these problems because you are able to simply focus on assessing the skills and qualifications of your candidates, rather than their appearances.